 - 1. APA style is used.
 Sources of information are identified.
 References, citations and quotations are noted appropriately.
 Neutral language is used and repetition avoided.
-(2 marks) You are advised to review the APA style guidelines accompanying to this course outline. - 2.
+(2 marks) You are advised to review the APA style guidelines. - 2.
 Organization, clarity, logic, and flow are appropriate for an academic paper.
 (2 marks) - 3.
 Grammar, spelling, and punctuation are appropriate.
 (1 mark)

-BRITISH COLUMBIA INSTITUTE OF TECHNOLOGY
+BRITISH COLUMBIA INSTITUTE OF TECHNOLOGY Operating Unit: School of Health Sciences

-Operating Unit: School of Health Sciences Program: Bachelor of Technology in Nursing
+Program: Bachelor of Technology in Nursing